-Section 5-identification strategy/methodology
+5. Identification strategy/methodology

-In earlier sections, we discussed the relatively small proportion of work-from-home (WFH) practices before the COVID-19 crisis and the significant increase in remote work adoption by companies and employees during the first lockdown in April 2020.
-We hypothesize that these firms can be separated into two distinct groups that exhibit considerable differences in their performance and productivity throughout the lockdown.
+The preceding sections addressed the relatively small proportion of businesses employing WFH practices prior to the COVID-19 crisis and the significant increase in remote work adoption by firms and employees during the first lockdown (April 2020).
+The hypothesis is that these firms may be classified into two distinct groups that exhibited considerable differences in performance and productivity during the lockdown.

-To investigate our hypothesis concerning firms with pre-pandemic WFH feasibility, we have devised a structured methodology that leverages the varying infection rates and restriction levels during the second quarter of 2020, as well as the panel design of the special survey carried out by the Central Bureau of Statistics (CBS).
+To explore the hypothesis regarding firms with pre-pandemic WFH feasibility, I devised a structured methodology that leverages the varying infection rates and restriction levels during the second quarter of 2020, in conjunction with the panel design of the special survey carried out by the CBS.

-By using this methodology, we aim to better understand the relationship between pre-pandemic WFH feasibility and firms' performance during the COVID-19 crisis.
-This analysis can provide valuable insights into the role of WFH practices in promoting firms' resilience during the pandemic and offer policy recommendations for businesses and governments in the face of future crises or lockdown situations.
+Using this methodology should lead to a deeper understanding of the relationship between pre-pandemic WFH feasibility and firms’ performance during the COVID-19 crisis.
+This analysis may yield valuable insights into the role of WFH practices in enhancing firms’ resilience during the pandemic and offer policy recommendations for businesses and governments facing future crises or lockdown situations.

 Here a graph with the time and restriction will be presented

-Our methodology relies on two primary suppositions.
-The first assumption is that companies without pre-pandemic WFH capabilities will choose to have their employees work entirely on-site during periods with low morbidity and fewer restrictions.
-The second assumption posits that firms with pre-existing systems and ICT support will only need a minimal portion of their workforce to be physically present on-site in order to maintain business operations.
+This approach relies on two main assumptions.
+The first is that companies lacking pre-pandemic WFH capabilities will choose to have their employees work entirely on site during periods of low morbidity and fewer restrictions.
+The second posits that firms with pre-established systems and ICT support will need to retain only a minimal portion of their workforce on site in order to maintain business operations.

-Utilizing a combined dataset from the special business survey conducted in April and June, we categorize the panel sample into three distinct firm types:
+Utilizing a combined dataset from the special business survey conducted in April and June, the panel sample was sorted into three distinct firm types:

-Companies that did not adopt any work-from-home (WFH) practices during the lockdown period.
+Firms that did not adopt any WFH practices during the lockdown period.

-Companies that implemented WFH solely during the lockdown but ceased such practices by June.
+Firms that implemented WFH measures solely during the lockdown and ceased to do so by June.

-Companies that maintained WFH policies both during the lockdown and in June, requiring less than 40% of their workforce to be physically present in the office to continue operations.
+Firms that maintained WFH policies both during the lockdown and in June, requiring less than 40% of their workforce to be physically present in the office to maintain operations.

-Diagram x-FIRMS POPULATION BY WFH CLASSIFICATION
+Figure 5.
+Classification of firms by WFH practice

-In Figure X, it is evident that during the initial lockdown, 35% of businesses implemented remote working practices.
-However, based on our categorization, less than half of these organizations utilized supplementary information and communication technology (ICT) systems.
-The survey approximates that out of a total firm population of 31,000, merely 15% (4,852) demonstrated work-from-home (WFH) feasibility prior to the pandemic.
-Furthermore, over 65% of the firms refrained from employing remote work practice even during the stringent lockdown conditions.
+In Figure 5, it is evident that 35% of businesses implemented remote working practices during the initial lockdown.
+Based on our categorization, however, fewer than half of them utilized supplementary ICT systems.
+The survey indicates that out of a total firm population of some 31,000, merely 15% (4,852) demonstrated WFH feasibility before the pandemic.
+Furthermore, over 65% of the firms refrained from implementing remote work practices even under the most stringent lockdown conditions.

-Robustness tests for pre-pandemic WFH firm's identification

-Robustness tests based on the Survey of businesses' situation
+Robustness tests for identification of pre-pandemic WFH firms based on the special CBS business survey

-to solidify our assumptions and ensure the reliability of our WFH categorizations, we cross-examined the estimates for our two WFH groups with additional variables from the special business survey.
-The comprehensive dataset we utilized encompasses a range of questions that probe various aspects of firms' performance and capabilities.
+To validate the assumptions and ensure the reliability of the WFH classifications, robustness tests were conducted on the estimates for our two WFH groups with additional variables from the special business survey.
+The comprehensive dataset utilized encompasses a range of questions that probe various aspects of firms’ performance and capabilities.

-One such question, included in the third wave of the business survey in April 2020, concerned the effectiveness of WFH within each firm, measured on an ordinal scale:
+One such question, included in the third wave of the business survey (April 2020), asked about the effectiveness of WFH within each firm, measured on an ordinal scale:

-Very effective
+Very effective;

-Effective
+Effective;

+Not so effective;

-Not so effective
+Not effective at all.

-No effectiveness at all

-To evaluate our identification of firms with pre-pandemic WFH feasibility, we devised a logistic model after compiling responses 1 and 2 and defining them as efficient WFH.
-The model specification encompasses only firms that employed WFH during the initial lockdown, using the following equation:
+To evaluate the identification of firms with pre-pandemic WFH feasibility, a logistic model was devised after combining Responses 1 and 2 and defining them as efficient WFH.
+The model includes only firms that employed WFH during the initial lockdown, using the following equation:

 yif=α+WFH_feasi+industry_wfh_sharef+ln⁡_emp_sizei+prod_quantileif+εif